bennypowers/dev-feed/BLOG_POST.md

 ## Final Code

-So here's our component, running on stackblitz.
+So here's our component, running on glitch.

-{% stackblitz dev-feed-element %}
+{% glitch dev-feed-element app %}

 You can use `<dev-feed>` on your page today!